Ajinkya-Adsule/Accenture-Technology-Consulting-Virtual-Internship-Job-Simulation-Forage/README.md

 check out my presentation here : https://github.com/Ajinkya-Adsule/Accenture-Technology-Consulting-Virtual-Internship-Job-Simulation-Forage/blob/45fb517708b1b49b5e8c3dbf032e95c5b08fdeda/Project%20Files/Slideshow%20%20PPT%20Accenture.pptx

-Key aspects of the Accenture Forage Technology Consulting simulation:
+**Key aspects of the Accenture Forage Technology Consulting simulation:**
-Self-paced learning:
-You can complete the program at your own speed and schedule.

 Real-world simulations:
 The program includes tasks that mimic actual consulting work, such as designing questions for client interviews and collaborating on design.

 Skill development:
 You'll learn about communication, online research, critical thinking, collaboration, the software development lifecycle, written communication, and Agile methodology.

 Certificate upon completion:
 Upon finishing the program, you'll receive a certificate that you can add to your resume and LinkedIn.

 Networking opportunities:
 The program helps you build a network of potential mentors and colleagues at Accenture.

 Career exploration:
 The program provides a valuable opportunity to explore a career in technology consulting and understand what it's like to work at Accenture.

 Check out the Program here for more details : https://www.theforage.com/simulations/accenture-au/technology-consulting-chws